dimitrilul/mylinks/README.md

 ## Project Structure

 > [!WARNING]
-> This repo is still in a pre-alpha state.
-Expect some issues.
+> This repo is still in a beta.

 ```
 mylinks